gintool/gin/README.md

 its initial incarnation, Gin was designed to reduce the execution time of Java code by modifying source files whilst preserving functionality as embodied by a set of JUnit tests.

-This repository is still undergoing development.
+This repository is undergoing active development.
 Please raise an issue if you have a specific request or notice a bug.
 If you want to learn more about GI, please see the dedicated [Genetic Improvement website](http://geneticimprovementofsoftware.com/).